azsk/DevOpsKit-docs/12-AzSK setup to scan subscriptions across tenants/README.md

 ### <b>Prerequisites</b>:
 1. You need to have 'Owner' permissions on all the subscriptions i.e. on which you want to setup CA and the ones which you want to be scanned by CA.
-2. You need to know the tenant id of the central subscription i.e. the subscription where the CA automation account and other related components will be installed.
+2. You need to know the tenant id of the subscription where the CA automation account and other related components will be installed.
+We will refer this subscription as 'central subscription' in the context of this article.
-3. You need to know the tenant id(s) of the target subscriptions i.e. subscriptions which your central CA  is supposed to scan.
+3. You need to know the tenant id(s) of all the subscriptions which your CA  is supposed to scan.
+We will refer these subscriptions as 'target subscriptions' in the context of this article.
 4. You need to know the subscription ids of the target subscriptions.

 ### <b>Steps to follow: </b>
-1. Go to your central Azure subscription (which you want to be responsible for scanning other subscriptions across different tenants)
+1. Go to your central subscription.
 2. Create a new service principal and note down it's 'Object Id'.
-3. Update the [CrossTenantParams.json](./CrossTenantParams.json) file with the collected prerequisites.
+3. Update the [CrossTenantParams.json](./CrossTenantParams.json) with the collected prerequisites.
-4. Deploy the [delegatedResourceManagement.json](./delegatedResourceManagement.json) and [CrossTenantParams.json](./CrossTenantParams.json) using the commands below:
+4. Deploy the [delegatedResourceManagement.json](./delegatedResourceManagement.json) and [CrossTenantParams.json](./CrossTenantParams.json) to the target subscription using the commands below:

     ```PowerShell
     # Log in first with Connect-AzAccount